Blog

 3. Bringing the Outside In

-A countryside setting is one of the biggest assets of rural homes.
-Interiors should be designed to enhance natural views and maximize natural light.
+In addition to creating cosy interiors, successful country home design should make the most of the surrounding landscape.
+A countryside setting is one of the biggest assets of rural homes, so interiors should enhance natural views and maximise natural light.

 Tip: Antique or reclaimed mirrors work best in period homes, reflecting light while maintaining character.